OpenEvalProject/evals/manuscripts/elife-15528/v4/manuscript.md

 ## Abstract

-10.7554/eLife.15528.001 The internal N 6 -methyladenosine (m 6 A) methylation of eukaryotic nuclear RNA controls post-transcriptional gene expression, which is regulated by methyltransferases (writers), demethylases (erasers), and m 6 A-binding proteins (readers) in cells.
-The YTH domain family proteins (YTHDF1–3) bind to m 6 A-modified cellular RNAs and affect RNA metabolism and processing.
-Here, we show that YTHDF1–3 proteins recognize m 6 A-modified HIV-1 RNA and inhibit HIV-1 infection in cell lines and primary CD4 + T-cells.
+The internal N6-methyladenosine (m6A) methylation of eukaryotic nuclear RNA controls post-transcriptional gene expression, which is regulated by methyltransferases (writers), demethylases (erasers), and m6A-binding proteins (readers) in cells.
+The YTH domain family proteins (YTHDF1–3) bind to m6A-modified cellular RNAs and affect RNA metabolism and processing.
+Here, we show that YTHDF1–3 proteins recognize m6A-modified HIV-1 RNA and inhibit HIV-1 infection in cell lines and primary CD4+ T-cells.
 We further mapped the YTHDF1–3 binding sites in HIV-1 RNA from infected cells.
 We found that the overexpression of YTHDF proteins in cells inhibited HIV-1 infection mainly by decreasing HIV-1 reverse transcription, while knockdown of YTHDF1–3 in cells had the opposite effects.
-Moreover, silencing the m 6 A writers decreased HIV-1 Gag protein expression in virus-producing cells, while silencing the m 6 A erasers increased Gag expression.
-Our findings suggest an important role of m 6 A modification of HIV-1 RNA in viral infection and HIV-1 protein synthesis.
-DOI: http://dx.doi.org/10.7554/eLife.15528.001
+Moreover, silencing the m6A writers decreased HIV-1 Gag protein expression in virus-producing cells, while silencing the m6A erasers increased Gag expression.
+Our findings suggest an important role of m6A modification of HIV-1 RNA in viral infection and HIV-1 protein synthesis.

 ## Introduction